Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 # Installing Plugin for use
+Note: python3 and py are interchangeable depending how your Python is set up

 Creates virtual environment
 *py -m venv env*

 or

 *conda create --clone base --name ccs*

 Activates Virtual Environment
 *.\env\Scripts\activate*